 International applicants, whether attending an undergraduate institution in the United States or a college or university in their own country, follow the application procedures outlined in the Master's application procedures or the Doctoral application procedures, and the following:

-The $75.00 application fee must be paid in U.S. currency, by bank draft or postal money order.
-This fee is most easily paid online with a credit card as part of the application process.
-Personal checks are acceptable only if written by a United States bank.
+The $75.00 application fee is most easily paid online with a credit card as part of the application process.
+Personal checks are acceptable if written by a United States bank.
 This fee is an official requirement for admission, and international governments will approve the release of funds for this purpose.

 Once an international applicant has been granted admission, the applicant must submit a financial statement, itemizing sources of funds for maintenance and transportation, and must provide documented proof (certification by a bank or subsidizing agency or agent) of resources sufficient for their support during the two years.
 It is estimated that educational and living expenses, exclusive of travel to and from the student's home country, will be approximately $82,000 for one year of study for a master's student.